kristenmarie/doctor-lookup/README.md

 * User can enter a medical issue and receive a list of doctors.
 * User can enter a doctors name to find a doctor that has that name.
 * If API call returns no results, inform user that no doctors were found from their query.
+* User can enter their address to find results near them (not hard coded to single area).

 ## Setup/Installation Requirements